-It’s always great to see others helping the long-term unemployed, whether it’s by sharing a story (Meyer) or seeking solutions to this crisis (Perez).
+It’s always great to see others helping people among the ranks of the long-term unemployed, whether it’s by sharing a story (Meyer) or seeking solutions to this crisis (Perez).

-And, without question, these types of discussions are eye openers for any employed person who’s willing to see and listen to the stories of unemployed Americans.
+And, without question, these types of discussions are eye openers for any employed person who’s willing to see and listen to the American stories of unemployment.

 You can read more of Kevin Meyer’s piece at: